neos/neos-development-collection/TYPO3.Neos/Documentation/Contribute/Documentation/BeginnersGuide.rst

   If you would replace it with todo instead of (*.. note::* -> *.. todo::*), it wouldn't be visible in the frontend/browser anymore, but just just visible for you and others, when editing these files.

-  There is also the possiblity to see all the todos with its possitions by putting *.. todolist::* into the document.
+  There is also the possibility to see all the todos with its positions by putting *.. todolist::* into the document.
-  Both features (the todo itself and their collection) can be made visible in the Brower while working on the Documentation for eg. by starting Sphinx like this:
+  Both features (the todo itself and their collection) can be made visible in the browser while working on the documentation for eg. by starting Sphinx like this:

 .. code-block:: bash